-The City of Canton Water Department is pleased to present you with our tenth Annual Water Quality Report.
+The City of Canton Water Department is pleased to present you with our eleventh Annual Water Quality Report.
 As this report will show you, Canton is fortunate to have an abundant, dependable source of high quality drinking water.
-We are proud to announce that our water meets or exceeds all federal and state Environmental Protection Agency (EPA) standards set for water quality.
+We are proud to announce that our water continues to meet or exceed all federal and state Environmental Protection Agency (EPA) standards set for water quality.
 Our goal is and always has been to provide our consumers with a safe, dependable supply of drinking water and top-notch customer service at a minimum of cost.